 How do you get to Oaxaca?

-Flying: There are now direct flights from Houston, Texas to Oaxaca City.
+Flying: There are now direct flights from Houston and Dallas, Texas to Oaxaca City.
 Or you can also fly into Mexico City and then to Oaxaca.

 Bus: You can take a deluxe bus from Mexico City to Oaxaca from the TAPO bus station.
 Buses leave about every hour and take 6 hours.
 You can also take a deluxe bus from right inside the airport over to Puebla (1 to 2 hours) and then a bus down to Oaxaca, or stay over in downtown Puebla for a day or so.